Sandra Greenberg, Ph.D., LCSW

 For over 20 years I've worked with individuals and couples to help clients 1) heal old emotional wounds and cultivate lively, healthy and more vital relationships; 2) re-connect and re-ignite the flame and reconnect with each other after the kids are gone.to explore what they want for their future.

-I believe in the process of therapeutic dialogue with my clients in service of increasing self-awareness, emotional healing, deeper understandings, intimacy and in promoting greater vitality.
-My theoretical framework is based on gestalt therapy theory and a developmental model of growth and change.
+I believe in the process of therapeutic dialogue in service of increasing self-awareness, emotional healing, deeper understandings, intimacy and promoting greater vitality.
+My theoretical framework is holistic, based on gestalt therapy theory and a developmental model of growth and change.
 My clinical approach includes a focus in the here and now within a collaborative working relationship, and with a profound respect for each person's experience.

 I am, also, interested in the beneficial effects of mindfulness on one's experience of daily living, stress, anxiety, and physical health.
 My personal, as well as professional experience with meditation, 'mindfulness' and contemplative psychology provides me with direct experience evidence for wjat is reported in the scientific literaature.

 Persons who choose my services tend to be individuals motivated to make positive change in their lives.
 In the course of therapy, clients have told me 'I like who I'm becoming;' I am feeling more loving toward my partner;' 'we couldn't have made it through this without all the skills we've learned,'

-Over these 20+ years of practice it has been a privilege to be allowed into the lives of so many people who want to live more courageously, with vitality, joy, and fulfillment.
+Throughout my 25 years of practice it has been my privilege to be invited into the lives of so many people who want to live their lives more courageously, with vitality, joy, and fulfillment.
 As when you hire any professional it’s important that you feel respected, heard and understood.
 Take that first step and call me at 610.525.4988.